-Display a minimum of 10 and a maximum of 30 insect species representing at least six different orders.
+a.
+Display a minimum of 10 and a maximum of 30 insect species representing at least 6 different orders.
 Follow the general guidelines listed for Notebooks, including the Special Project.
 A 4-H member must be of minimum age to compete at the Kansas State Fair.
 A 4-Her may exhibit in this class for a maximum of two years.

-88. Beginning II Entomology Notebook
+4908 Beginning Entomology Notebook

-Display a minimum of 20 and a maximum of 60 insect species representing at least seven different orders.
+a.
+Display a minimum of 20 and a maximum of 60 insect species representing at least 7 different orders.
 Follow the general guidelines listed for Notebooks, including the Special Project A 4-Her may exhibit in this class for a maximum of three years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first.

-89. Intermediate Entomology Notebook
+4909 Intermediate Entomology Notebook

-- Display a minimum of 60 and a maximum of 100 species representing at least nine different orders.
+- a.
+Display a minimum of 60 and a maximum of 100 species representing at least 9 different orders.
 Follow the general guidelines listed for Notebooks, including the Special Project.
-In addition, family identification is required for all insects in any two of the following six orders: (only two will be counted for judging) - "Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or - "Insect in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net - Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera
+In addition, family identification is required for all insects in any two of the following six orders: (only two will be counted for judging) - i.
+"Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or ii.
+"Insect in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net - Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera a.
+Display a minimum of 100 and a maximum of 200 species representing at least 12 different orders.
+Follow the general guidelines listed for Notebooks, including the special project.
+Family identification is required for all insects belonging to the six basic orders as outlined under the Intermediate phase.
+Only families in the above 6 orders will be counted for judging.
+Family identification of insects in the remaining orders is optional, but desirable as long as accuracy is maintained.
+Members may continue to exhibit in this class for an unrestricted number of years as long as they remain eligible for 4-H membership.